Lucasplaygaemes/JNTD/README.md

 # Documentation!
 I'm going to add a new file, soon, called documentation.
 Why's that?
 Simple, the code is written by me, and i really want other people to contribuite on it, so i will make a documentation.
 So whoever want to add something, make it own plugin, Or anything like will be able because he can read the docs.
 I will need AI help to implement in the whole code, but i will revise it all by myself.
 Just forgot to say, the documentation will be in english too.

+# Tip's?
+I would be really gratefull if you want to improve the code, it's always open to commits. and if you want you can contact me via my email.
+I will put it somewhere here.
+My email is lucasmoura27271@gmail.com, and if you need to say something with me, we can chat by email.

 # Plugins!
 That's a cool things, you can add plugin on it, just put it on the plugins folder.
 The correct documentantion will be uploaded to how to add one.
 For now, i haven't make any new plugins, because i'm using fuctions that ware already implemented.
 The plugin function is now almost 100% working, just a little of adjustment need to be done.